-Las Vegas Man Sentenced To 12 Years In Prison For Receipt Of Over 600 Images And Videos Of Child Pornography
+Las Vegas Man Sentenced To Prison For Attempted Receipt Of Child Sexual Abuse Material Via Instant Messaging App

 LAS VEGAS, Nev. – A Las Vegas man who admitted to using file sharing applications to receive more than 600 images of toddlers and children engaged in sexually explicit conduct was sentenced today to 144 months in federal prison, announced U.S. Attorney Dayle Elieson for the District of Nevada.

 Ricky Damian Johnston, 59, previously pleaded guilty to one count of receipt of child pornography.
 In addition to the prison term, U.S. District Judge Andrew P. Gordon sentenced him to a lifetime term of supervised release following his incarceration and he will be required to register as a sex offender.